IMAGE: Paramount Pictures, Wikipedia

 Knuckles (Idris Elba) was my favorite character here.
 He played the ‘stoic warrior’ archetype perfectly, balanced with some fish-out-of-water humor that weaved well with his dramatic lines (way better than the jock meathead he’s been recently).
 He’s the most complex character here, with a depressing backstory and life, a single goal he’s been fighting to attain, and a lack of social norms that either make everyone the enemy or the wrong person a friend.
 His character represents the positive changes in life that come once you stop fighting and just forgive.
 He’s fascinating to reflect on, and very deep at a lot of points.

 Doctor Robotnik (Jim Carrey) is a step down from the previous film.
 For every good, serious line he had, there was some kind of weird sound, or pop-culture reference, added in that just took me out of the movie.
 There are very few times where I take him seriously as a threat (similar to his Count Olaf portrayal from 2004), and even then it’s wiped away with a joke.
-His mustache is on point though, and his character is a cautionary tale how isolation can damage your psyche, especially without a good friend base.
+His mustache is on point though.

 Agent Stone (Lee Majdoub) is now really focused on the coffee this time around.
 He has a minor role, but is determined in his devotion to the doctor (now as a love interest, which is humorously glossed over) and mans the new base of operations.